Create a

 6. Update the HRBP role with strategic talent leaders

-Gartner promotes the idea that the HRBP role should be limited to those with exceptionally well-developed skills and experiences in HR and non-HR roles, consultative problem solving, advanced data analysis and interpretation, business acumen, and strategic management.
+Gartner promotes the idea that the HRBP role should be limited to those with exceptionally well-developed skills and experience in HR and non-HR roles, consultative problem-solving, advanced data analysis and interpretation, business acumen, and strategic management.
 They should operate with high expectations and standards for driving business impact vs. HR process or program success.
 The assessment methods, selection criteria, and performance standards used for them should be prioritized.
 Their role needs to be managed to keep the work focused on business capability growth and improvement.

 7. Integrate COE design and delivery or implementation efforts